haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-fadein 2
+fadein 0
 ```
 Notes:
 ```
-  # fades in the current song from silent
+  # blocks script execution until the current song fades back in from silence.
+  # The fade in will complete after max(16*speed, 16) frames.
+  # Does nothing in FRLG if the Quest Log is active.
 ```
 </details>